 In terms of government regulation, prevention tactics should include strict enforcement of a legal buying age, careful product testing, and stringent regulation of companies that produce e-cigarettes, like JUUL.
 Vapes are a relatively new phenomenon.
 While the FDA does regulate them, there’s certainly room for improvement and innovation in their policies.
 Calling for better regulation makes more sense than bans.

 And there are plenty of effective, community-based prevention techniques that can be applied to vaping.
 Just look at cigarette smoking, for example.
-Cigarettes are legal, but smoking among teens has dropped dramatically over the past decade, thanks to evidence-based prevention tactics, including community education, strong regulation, and public awareness campaigns.
+Cigarettes are legal, but smoking among teens has dropped dramatically over the past decade, thanks to science-based prevention tactics, including community education, strong regulation, and public awareness campaigns.

 For parents, the summary of the Surgeon General’s Report gives information and straightforward steps to take if you are concerned about your child vaping.